Timolide Side Effects

 Generic Name: hydrochlorothiazide / timolol

-Note: This document contains side effect information about hydrochlorothiazide / timolol.
-Some of the dosage forms listed on this page may not apply to the brand name Timolide.
+Note: This page contains side effects data for the generic drug hydrochlorothiazide / timolol.
+It is possible that some of the dosage forms included below may not apply to the brand name Timolide.

 For the Consumer